arungudelli/angularjswiki/content/en/fontawesome/fa-caret-right.md

-## Caret Right Icon with Fixed Width
+## fa-caret-right Icon with Fixed Width

 All the font awesome icons does not have same width.